Tari Ibaba

 While the data in a controlled input is handled by React state, the data in an uncontrolled input is handled by the DOM itself.
 This is why the input in the example above doesn’t have a value prop or onChange event handler set.
 Instead, we access the input field value with a React ref.
 The DOM updates this value when the text in the input is changed.

 Although the React documentation recommends using controlled components, uncontrolled components offer some advantages.
-You might prefer them if the form is very simple and doesn’t need instant validation, and values only need to be accessed when the form is submitted.
+You might prefer them if the form is simple and doesn’t need instant validation, and values only need to be accessed on submission.

-1. Create a state variable to store the value of the input field.
+1. Create a boolean state variable to store the value of the checkbox.

 For example: